-- 2. When the SCI3 module standby is set, all registers in the SCI3 enter the reset state. - 3.
-This bit must be set to 1 when the on-chip emulator is used. - 4.
-This bit is valid when the WDON bit in TCSRW is 0.
+2. When the SCI3 module standby is set, all registers in the SCI3 enter the reset state.

+3. This bit must be set to 1 when the on-chip emulator is used.

+4. This bit is valid when the WDON bit in TCSRW is 0.
 If this bit is cleared to 0 while the WDON bit is set to 1 (while the watchdog timer is operating), this bit is cleared to 0.
 However, the watchdog timer does not enter module standby mode and continues operating.
-When the watchdog timer stops operating and the WDON bit is cleared to 0 by software, this bit is valid and the watchdog timer enters module standby mode.
+When the WDON bit is cleared to 0 by software, this bit is valid and the watchdog timer enters module standby mode.